 How to Read Literature

 What makes a work of literature good or bad?
 How freely can the reader interpret it?
 Could a nursery rhyme like ‘Baa Baa Black Sheep’ be full of concealed loathing, resentment and aggression?
 Eagleton shows how to read with due attention to tone, rhythm, texture, syntax, allusion, ambiguity and other formal aspects of literary works.
 He also examines broader questions of character, plot, narrative, the creative imagination, the meaning of fictionality and the tension between what works of literature say and what they show.
-Unfailingly authoritative and cheerfully opinionated, he provides useful commentaries on classicism, Romanticism, modernism and postmodernism along with spellbinding insights into a huge range of authors, from William Shakespeare and Jane Austen to J. K. Rowling to Samuel Beckett and Jane Austen.
+Unfailingly authoritative and cheerfully opinionated, he provides useful commentaries on classicism, romanticism, modernism and postmodernism along with spellbinding insights into a huge range of authors, from William Shakespeare to Jane Austen, from Samuel Beckett to J. K. Rowling.

 Orders will be shipped from Seagull Books, Calcutta.

 Please note: For customers paying in currencies other than Indian rupee or US dollar, prices will be calculated according to the currency conversion rate at the time of purchase and may vary from the printed price.